-Massachusetts Secretary of the Commonwealth William Galvin subpoenaed Citigroup Inc. (C) along with Facebook Inc.’s lead underwriters Morgan Stanley, Goldman Sachs Group Inc. (GS) and JPMorgan Chase & Co.
-(JPM) in connection with the decline of Facebook’s share price following its initial public offering in May, his office said.
+Massachusetts Secretary of the Commonwealth William Galvin subpoenaed Citigroup Inc. (C:US) along with Facebook Inc.’s lead underwriters Morgan Stanley, Goldman Sachs Group Inc. (GS:US) and JPMorgan Chase & Co.
+(JPM:US) in connection with the decline of Facebook’s share price following its initial public offering in May, his office said.

-Citigroup was fined $2 million after a junior analyst improperly disclosed confidential information before Facebook Inc.’s (FB) IPO, Galvin’s office said yesterday.
+Citigroup was fined $2 million after a junior analyst improperly disclosed confidential information before Facebook Inc.’s (FB:US) IPO, Galvin’s office said yesterday.

 As a part of Facebook’s underwriting syndicate, Citigroup Global Markets was barred from disseminating research until 40 days after the stock offering, Galvin said yesterday in a statement.
 About two weeks before the IPO, a junior analyst at the unit e-mailed two employees at TechCrunch.com seeking feedback on a Facebook document that contained a senior analyst’s view of investment risks and revenue estimates, Galvin said.

 The Citigroup e-mails are part of a larger trove of documents that Galvin obtained by subpoenaing the bank along with the lead underwriters, Galvin’s office said.
 The probe began in May as Facebook’s stock slid amid lawsuits alleging that retail investors weren’t told negative news about Facebook’s prospects.